Mammal: Terrestrial

-Most vertebrates—the amphibians, the reptiles and some mammals such as humans and bears—are plantigrade, walking on the whole of the underside of the foot.
+Most vertebrates are plantigrade, walking on the whole of the underside of the foot.
 Many mammals, such as cats and dogs, are digitigrade, walking on their toes, the greater stride length allowing more speed.
-Digitigrade mammals are also often adept at quiet movement.
 Some animals such as horses are unguligrade, walking on the tips of their toes.
 This even further increases their stride length and thus their speed.
 A few mammals, namely the great apes, are also known to walk on their knuckles, at least for their front legs.
 Giant anteaters and platypuses are also knuckle-walkers.
 Some mammals are bipeds, using only two limbs for locomotion, which can be seen in, for example, humans and the great apes.
 Bipedal species have a larger field of vision than quadrupeds, conserve more energy and have the ability to manipulate objects with their hands, which aids in foraging.
 Instead of walking, some bipeds hop, such as kangaroos and kangaroo rats.

 Animals will use different gaits for different speeds, terrain and situations.
 For example, horses show four natural gaits, the slowest horse gait is the walk, then there are three faster gaits which, from slowest to fastest, are the trot, the canter and the gallop.
 Animals may also have unusual gaits that are used occasionally, such as for moving sideways or backwards.
 For example, the main human gaits are bipedal walking and running, but they employ many other gaits occasionally, including a four-legged crawl in tight spaces.
 Mammals show a vast range of gaits, the order that they place and lift their appendages in locomotion.
 Gaits can be grouped into categories according to their patterns of support sequence.
 For quadrupeds, there are three main categories: walking gaits, running gaits and leaping gaits.
 Walking is the most common gait, where some feet are on the ground at any given time, and found in almost all legged animals.
 Running is considered to occur when at some points in the stride all feet are off the ground in a moment of suspension.